onespacemedia/styleguide/README.md

 Where possible, SVGs should be inline in HTML rather than included with `<img>` or applied with a `background-image`.
 This permits targeting SVG paths in CSS for things like hover effects and animations.

+For frequently-used icons, make liberal use of spriting to reduce the size of the document.
+Examples of sprite usage can be found in our [project template](https://github.com/onespacemedia/project-template).

 With a few rare exceptions, SVGs should contain only `path` elements, and you should be able to target the visible parts of the path with `fill` alone (rather than strokes).
 This gives a single target for CSS, and a single CSS property for styling it.
-Ask a designer to convert the file for you if you don't know how to convert it yourself.
+Ask a designer to convert the SVG for you if you don't know how to convert it yourself.

-When inlining SVGs, be careful with SVGs exported by Adobe Illustrator.
-Apart from being vastly bigger than they need to be, they almost invariably cause SVGs with identical IDs, identical class names, and inline `<style>` blocks.
+When inlining SVGs, be careful with SVGs exported by Adobe Illustrator and Sketch.
+Apart from being vastly bigger than necessary, they almost invariably cause SVGs with identical IDs, identical class names, and inline `<style>` blocks.
 This often causes an SVG to apply its styles to paths in a different SVG earlier in the document.

-[SVGOMG](https://jakearchibald.github.io/svgomg/) is a useful tool for cleaning up SVG files.
-Alternatively, the manual cleanup guide is this:
+[SVGOMG](https://jakearchibald.github.io/svgomg/) is a useful tool for cleaning up SVG files; once you've worked out a good set of options you will find it does the right thing the vast majority of the time.

 1. Remove the `<?xml` declaration.
 2. Remove all attributes from the root `svg` element except `viewBox`.
 3. Remove the entire `<defs>` block if one is present.
+4. Remove any `id` attributes.
+5. Remove any `g` groups.
-4. Remove any explicit `fill=` attributes on paths.
+6. Remove any explicit `fill=` attributes on paths.
-5. Replace class names with ones conforming to our naming conventions (or for SVGs with a single colour, like most icons, remove class names altogether)
+7. Replace class names with ones conforming to our naming conventions (or for SVGs with a single colour, like most icons, remove class names altogether)
-6. Use CSS (within the standard frontend build system, not in the SVG itself) to style the SVGs, if necessary.
+8. Use CSS (within the standard frontend build system, not in the SVG itself) to style the SVGs, if necessary.

 # JavaScript guidelines